dqops/dqo/docs/getting-started/review-results-and-run-monitoring-checks.md

 For activated checks, notice a square next to the name indicating the results of the check runs initiated by the Advisor:

-- green for a valid result
+- green for a correct result
 - yellow for a warning
 - orange for an error
 - red for a fatal error